Sue: Ooh, new title sequence.

 Sue: At least the story wasn’t a complete waste of time, then.

 Sue: I took a mark off as soon as they killed K9.

 And then she punched me – very hard – on the arm.

-Sue: OK, even though K9 isn’t dead, it’s still only just above average.
+Sue: Okay, even though K9 isn’t dead, it’s still average.
 The monsters didn’t do anything for me.
 What was the point of them?
-They were a pointless distraction.
-The sets looked cheap when all the studio lights were switched on, and the direction, although very interesting, was up its own arse at times.
-The best things about this story were the costumes, the hair and some of the ideas in the script.
+They were a stupid distraction.
+The sets looked cheap when they switched the lights on, and the direction was up its own arse at times.
+The best things about this story were the costumes, the hair and some of the ideas.
 It’s probably Tom’s best performance for a while, too.
 But, at the end of the day, it was too much style and not enough substance.